 You must click SAVE before you write another summary or move on to another part of the course.

-You may contact the instructor by emailing email@example.com or by calling (509) 891-7219 Monday through Thursday.
-When calling during office hours messages will be answered within 24 hours.
-Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
-Please do not contact the instructor about technical problems, course glitches or other issues that involve the operation of the course.
+You may contact the instructor by emailing email@example.com or by calling 509-891-7219 Monday through Friday.
+Calls made during office hours will be answered within 24 hours.
+Phone conferences will be limited to 10 minutes per student, per day, given that this is a self-paced instructional program.
+Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.